micro-manager/micro-manager.github.io/_pages/Arduino.md

 | StopBits            | 1     |
 | Verbose             | 0     |

-{% include Note text="If you get the following error message when trying to *Add* the Arduino device in the Wizard: <code>There are no unused ports available!</code>, first check that the Arduino is connected to the computer.
+{% include notice icon="info" content="If you get the following error message when trying to *Add* the Arduino device in the Wizard: <code>There are no unused ports available!</code>, first check that the Arduino is connected to the computer.
 Also, under GNU/Linux systems,make sure that your user is in the <code>dialout</code> system group ([http://micro-manager.3463995.n2.nabble.com/Contol-Leica-DMI6000B-using-MM-on-Linux-td7582998.html see details]).
 " %}

 ### Peripheral Devices Setup